 Eye injuries in the home are caused by a wide variety of items, including chemicals, tools, outdoor equipment, paint, debris generated by power tools and lawn equipment, automobile mechanic materials, and toys.
-The most common cause overall is chemicals, with cleaning agents, personal care products, and automotive chemicals being the most common agents [102].
-Across all ages, eye injuries related to consumer products are more common among male individuals than female individuals [102; 103; 105; 108; 109].
+The most common cause overall is chemicals, with cleaning agents, personal care products, and automotive chemicals being the most common agents [101].
+Across all ages, eye injuries related to consumer products are more common among male individuals than female individuals [100; 101; 103; 105; 108; 109].
 Among men, injuries attributable to hardware and lawn equipment have been found to be more common, whereas among women, more injuries are attributable to chemicals, housewares, storage and organization, and bed and bath items [110].
-The cause of injury varies among age groups (Table 10) [103; 105; 108; 109].
-The most common consumer products causing eye injury among children 0 to 12 years of age are toys, pens and pencils, household cleaners, adhesives, baseballs and basketballs, cigarettes/cigars/pipes/tobacco, furniture, and fireworks [109].
-The rate of injury related to toys is proportionately higher among children 2 to 4 years of age and the rate of injury related to desk supplies is proportionately higher among children 5 to 8 years of age [109].
+The cause of injury varies among age groups (Table 10) [100; 103; 105; 108; 109; 112].

+The most common consumer products causing eye injury among children 0 to 12 years of age are toys, pens and pencils, household cleaners and chemicals, adhesives, golf equipment, baseballs and basketballs, cigarettes/cigars/pipes/tobacco, furniture, and fireworks [105; 109].
+The rate of injury related to toys is proportionately higher among children 2 to 4 years of age and the rate of injury related to desk and school supplies is proportionately higher among children 5 to 8 years of age [105; 109].

 Chemicals are one of the most common causes of injury among individuals 10 to 24 years of age [103; 108].
 Aerosol cans have emerged as another cause of eye injury occurring at a high rate among children and adolescents.
 In one study, individuals younger than 18 years of age accounted for more than half of patients seen in the emergency department for eye injuries related to aerosol cans (5,927 of 10,765 patients) [111].
-Spray paint was the most common product involved, and self-inflicted spray to the eye was the most common mechanism of injury [111].
-Paintball pellets are another cause of eve injury among children, adolescents, and young adults; although this type of injury is not common, it has increased substantially since the 1990s and is associated with a high risk of severe damage and permanent vision impairment [112; 113; 114].
-Most injuries occur in individuals who are not wearing protective eyewear, highlighting the need for clinicians to emphasize the importance of preventing this type of injury.
+Spray paint was the most common product involved, and self-inflicted spray to the eve was the most common mechanism of injury [111].
+Non-powder firearms (e.g., air, airsoft, paintball, pellet, BB guns) are an increasingly common cause of eye injury among children, adolescents, and young adults, having risen more than 50% since the 1990s, and are associated with a high risk of hospital admission, severe damage, and permanent vision impairment [105; 112].
+Nearly every eve injury with non-powder firearms (98%) occurs in individuals who are not wearing protective evewear, highlighting the need for clinicians to emphasize the importance of preventing this type of injury [112].

-CONSUMER-PRODUCT RELATED CAUSES OF EYE INJURIES ACCORDING TO AGE

-Age Group Most Common Causes

-0-4 years Chemicals, household items, toys

-5-9 years Household items, desk supplies

-10-24 years Chemicals

-25-64 years Cutting and construction tools

-65 years and older Chemicals, cutting and construction tools, furniture, gardening

-Sources: [103; 105; 10 08; 109] Table 10
+CONSUMER-PRODUCT RELATED CAUSES OF EYE INJURIES ACCORDING TO AGE Age Group Most Common Causes 0-4 years Chemical product contact, non- chemical product contact, toys 5-9 years Non-chemical product contact, non-powder firearmsa, chemical contact, desk/school supplies 10-24 years Non-chemical product contact, non- powder firearms a , chemical contact 25-64 years Cutting and construction tools 65 years and older Chemicals, cutting and construction tools, furniture, gardening a Non-powder firearms include air, airsoft, paintball, pellet, and BB guns.
+Sources: [100; 103; 105; 108; 109; 112] Table 10